cucumber/cucumber-eclipse-update-site-snapshot/README.md

 Download a [zip archive of the cucumber eclipse update site](https://github.com/cucumber/cucumber-eclipse/releases)

-Then, follow the previous installation instructions, but replace the Work with by the location where you extracted the zip content.
+Then, follow the previous installation instructions, but replace the Work with by the location where you downloaded the zip archive.